 Walt Disney, the man behind the vision, was intimately aware of the importance of tapping into the senses to unlock creativity to provide compelling entertainment.
 When he envisioned “Fantasia”, prior to its release in 1940, he wanted it to be a sensory film experience.
 He thought of adding extraordinary effects like 3D sequences and wafting perfume and the scent of gunpowder through the theater during certain segments—features well ahead of his time.

-Creative geniuses, like Disney, are open to expanding their ideas of accessing creativity.
+Creative geniuses, like Disney, are open to expanding their ideas on how to boost creativity.
 They go beyond the confines of their rational minds and intellectualization, entering a broader range of sensory experiences and seeking alternative ways of processing the world around them.
 They engage every aspect of their being and use their entire body by using sensory cues that stimulate their thoughts, whether it’s the smell of lavender candles or the strains of classical music.

 This condition, in which the stimulation of one sense arouses another, is called synesthesia – a “union of the senses.”
 Unsurprisingly, it’s prevalent in high-level thinkers and artists.
 Their cross-sensory experiences give them an artistic edge and a stronger aesthetic sensitivity.
 They can combine seemingly unrelated concepts—colors with smells, personalities with numbers, sound with shapes—through a variety of mediums.

 You can realize a higher creative self by reconnecting with your senses.
-Access your instinctive intelligence with these ideas:
+Learn how to boost creativity by accessing your instinctive intelligence with these ideas:

 1. Sight: Thinking in visual terms takes away the limitations of language.
 Through an image, we can imagine an idea in a way that’s more fluid and open-ended.
 Abstract concepts can be made real with diagrams, models, and sketches.
 Engineer Nikola Tesla, one of the greatest innovators of our time, had the imaginative ability to visualize the details of the working parts of a machine before inventing it.
 We can hone our ability to visualize creatively by allowing our minds to wander, play with images, colors, designs, and sketch or draw to ground our ideas.